slgrobotics/robots_bringup/Docs/Dragger/README.md

 Dragger photos are here: https://photos.app.goo.gl/eAdKiD7YYnL9Vou6A

-Dragger is a *"larger Turtlebot"* - running, basically, standard ROS2 Turtlebot 3 binaries for navigation (on the desktop "ground station" computer).
-Onboard it has a Raspberry Pi 5 ("dragger") [and an "FPV Drone" TV camera. - TBD] The RPi runs sensors drivers (GPS, LD14 LIDAR and MPU9250), and Differential Drive Control, inspired by Articulated Robotics.
+Dragger is a *"larger Turtlebot"* - running all ROS2 nodes on-board.
+Only RViz2 runs on a desktop "ground station" computer.
+On board Dragger has a Raspberry Pi 5 ("dragger") [and an "FPV Drone" TV camera. - TBD].

+The RPi runs sensors drivers (GPS, LD14 LIDAR and MPU9250), Differential Drive Control (inspired by Articulated Robotics), SLAM Toolkit and Nav2.
+Arduino Mega 2650 drives wheels and reports encoder readings over serial.

 #### Articulated Robotics (by Josh Newans):